hsasctf/lxctf/docs/development.md

 1. libvirt: run `vagrant up`, if provisioning fails it's possible to retry with `vagrant provision` (try again in 5-30 minutes)
 1. after changing ansible roles run `vagrant provision`
-1. run `vagrant ssh ctfserver` for SSH Shell
+1. run `vagrant ssh` for SSH Shell
     1. in development this VM only contains Team-Containers
     1. in SSH run `lxc list` for a list of containers
     1. Ignore this message from LXD: "If this is your first time using LXD, you should also run: lxd init"
     1. `lxc exec NAME bash` for opening (root) bash in containers
+1. run `lxc exec web bash` for starting a shell in the gameserver container *web*, then switch to user `ctf`: `sudo -u ctf --login bash`.
+1. if you have Python 3 installed on developer machine you can also use `./manage.py dev shell` for logging in as user `ctf` and opening a shell in the correct directory.
+1. simulate a login like a team would login: `./manage.py dev 2` (for team2)
-1. run `lxc exec web bash` for starting a shell in the gameserver container *web*.
-Gameserver code is mounted from Vagrant folder to container `web` in path `/srv/ctf`. tmux is the recommended tool to run all gameserver services for development
+1. NOTE: Gameserver code is mounted from Vagrant folder to container `web` in path `/srv/ctf`.
+This means you can change the code from host and it is automatically changed in your VM + container.

+1. NOTE: tmux is the recommended tool to run all gameserver services for development

     - to exit tmux use CTRL+b then d
     - open existing tmux session: `tmux -s sessionname`